 What is the first thing you think of when you think of an upset dog?
 Is it teeth?
 Well if it is, you certainly wouldn’t be alone.
 A dog with bared teeth is a pretty recognizable sign that they are uncomfortable.
 BUT, they can show their teeth in different ways that can include a polite request, play behavior, a learned behavior, or a heavy insistence that something or someone backs off.
 It’s important to consider your dog’s history.

-Lip-licking: If your dog is not in the middle of a tasty snack, repeated lip-licking may indicate they are not quite sure of their environment, especially if the tongue moves straight up over the nose as in the picture on the right.
+Lip-licking: If your dog is not in the middle of a tasty snack, repeated lip-licking may indicate they are not quite sure of their environment, especially if the tongue moves straight up over the nose as in the picture above.

 Yawning: Unfortunately is it a very rare instance that a dog is comfortable enough at the vet clinic to simply lay down and take a nap!
 While the first thing we as humans think of when we see our pets yawn is that they may be sleepy, it can in fact be an indicator that they are uncomfortable in a situation.